TimoFreiberg/typestate-post/typestate-rust.md

 }
 ```

-This is unfortunately necessary to change the state type parameter.[^state-type-change]
+This is unfortunately necessary to change the state type parameter[^state-type-update].

-The main function still only consists of state transitions:
+The main function still only consists of state transitions,
+but now the return values of all the functions need to be used for each next step.

 ```rust
 pub fn process(order: RepairOrder<New>) {